Today, we will be presenting you with 25 chicken nesting boxes plans!

 11. Mounted 5-gallon Bucket Nest

 Here’s another nest using 5-gallon buckets.
 Since most buckets are circular, there is a chance that they would roll away if there’s nothing to stop it.
-Of course, as you could imagine, a rolling nesting spot won’t be inviting any hens!
+Of course, as you can imagine, a rolling nesting spot won’t be inviting any hens!
 In that case, you might want to mount it on a wall where it will be secured in place.

 12. Barrel Nest